pkasinathan/chronometry/SCRIPTS.md

 ## Overview

-Chronometry includes 6 shell scripts that control different aspects of the system.
-All scripts have comprehensive headers with detailed metadata and usage instructions, organized in matching start/stop pairs.
+Chronometry includes 7 shell scripts that control different aspects of the system.
+All scripts have comprehensive headers with detailed metadata and usage instructions, organized in matching start/stop pairs plus an automated service manager.

 ---